MileHacker Logo

 Visual & Hearing Impairments

-• Limited specialized services for foreign travelers with visual or hearing impairments.
+• Limited specialized services for foreign visually or hearing-impaired travelers.

 • Language barriers compound accessibility challenges.